 The roof of your home is extremely important for all forms of weather but especially for hail.
 And it really comes down to the type of shingles you have protecting your roof.
 While all shingles are created to drain rainwater and protect from piling snow, impact resistant (IR) shingles are specifically made for areas prone to hail and strong winds.

 IR shingles are a class 4 shingle, which means they can resist greater amounts of an impact than other shingles without cracking or breaking.
-They are morarerubberized to help assist with impact.
+They are more rubberized to help assist with impact.
 Due to their protective nature, IR shingles can even lower insurance costs.

-However, whether your home has impact-resistant shingles or not, a roof inspection and tune-up are necessary.
+However, whether your home has impact-resistant shingles or not, a roof inspection and repair consultation are necessary.
 Keep your roof in top shape to prevent further damage from hail.

 Product Recommendations: We recommend and install GAF shingles and Owens Corning products.
 Both lines offer high quality, impact-resistant shingles to help protect your home during hail season.